Belize is only six hours from north to south driving. Moving around is not difficult if you know what the locals know.

-- Avoid regular buses - they often take twice as long because they stop for passengers along the way taking double the time.
+- Avoid regular buses - they often take twice as long because they stop at every village along the way dropping and picking up passengers.

 - Pay on the bus - bus fares are normally paid in route to destination and collected in cash (US Dollars or Belize Dollars)

 - Check if you need tickets - some official bus stops require bus tickets to be purchased prior to boarding.

 - Bus fare is predictable - in general, bus fare is $5.00 BZD ($2.50 USD) for every hour of travel.